Research & Insurance Products

 Now available for purchase are specific exhibits illustrating some of these findings.
-Complete findings and initial solutions will be available in the full report.
+Complete findings and initial solutions will be available in the full report (released in 2017).
 Visit our Shop to purchase our research findings.

 Child support arrears (a debt) represent the amount of child support that was due to the custodial family but remains unpaid.
 In 2016, $116 billion is due to custodial families past and present for their children or to repay the government.